unpoller/unpoller.github.io/documentation/docs/install/controllerlogin.md

 ![img](../../static/img/UDM_user.png)

+### Non UnifiOS Controller

-If you are using another controller type (eg. Cloudkey or Virtual) then create a read-only user.
+If you are using another controller type (eg. Cloudkey or Virtual) then create a menual read-only user.

+The `Email` field will be the 'username' you will need to create the config file.

+The Unifi controller currently requires the email be formated correctly.
+If you don't have your own domain try using @example.com so you don't inadvertantly give access to a random user.

 ## Next Steps
 [Installation Overview](overview)